Guide For Hindus

 Kauai's Hindu Monastery is home to Kadavul Temple and over 20 monks living under strict spiritual discipline and the guidance of Satguru Bodhinatha Veylanswami.
 It is a sacred place of pilgrimage for all Hindus seeking peace and divine experience.

 Guests are encouraged to dress in traditional Hindu clothing when visiting.
 Alternatively, modest clothing is permitted.
-No shorts, short dresses, t-shirts or tank tops.
-Polo shirts are okay.
+No shorts, short dresses, tight-fitting yoga pants, t-shirts or tank tops.
+Polo shirts and long shorts that cover the knees are okay.

 Some Other Important Guidelines